 - B.A., University of British Columbia (Near Eastern and Religious Studies)

 - Ritual practices

 - Sacred space and pilgrimage in global religious contexts

 - Material culture, Islamic art, and aesthetics

 Co-authored with Sophia Arjana, “Red, White, and Blue: American Muslims on Hajj and the Politics of Privilege,” Muslim Pilgrimage in the Modern World, ed.
-Babak Rahimi and Peyman Eshaghi, University of North Carolina Press (forthcoming Spring 2019).
+Babak Rahimi and Peyman Eshaghi, University of North Carolina Press (Spring 2019).